Antoine-Borg/Novel-Glucose-Online-Analysis-Approach-in-Fermentation/README.md

+##Development of a Novel Glucose Online Analysis Approach in Fermentation: Combining PLS and SVR for Raman Spectroscopy with Extensive Validation

+###Abstract
+Fermentation processes are critical in industries such as pharmaceuticals or food production, where glucose plays a key role as a primary carbon source for microorganisms.
+Accurate and real-time glucose monitoring is essential for optimizing fermentation conditions, but traditional methods often provide delayed results and lack the robustness required for industrial applications.
+To overcome these challenges, the present work introduces a hybrid model combining Partial Least Squares (PLS) and Support Vector Machine (SVM) regressions  (PLS-SVR) for quasi-real-time glucose monitoring using Raman spectroscopy.
+In particular, a response surface approach was implemented to optimise the spectroscopic parameters, and oxygen uptake rate data were incorporated to extend and strengthen the training set.
+Finally, an extensive long-term validation was performed to assess the robustness of the model under varying fermentation conditions.
+The results demonstrate that the PLS-SVR model significantly outperforms traditional PLS models, with a Root Mean Square Error of Prediction (RMSEP) of 1.7 g/L over the 6-month validation , highlighting its accuracy and reliability.
+This work provides a practical and reliable solution for glucose monitoring in fermentation, paving the way for a new benchmark in bioprocesses monitoring.

+###Supplementary Information
 This GitHub repository contains the Supplementary Information to the article "Development of a Novel Glucose Online Analysis Approach in Fermentation: Combining PLS and SVR for Raman Spectroscopy with Extensive Validation".
 The code used for the data treatment and visualization reported in the article is presented as a Jupyter Notebook.